olaurino/mapping-vodml/005-appendices.md

 objects or use them in their scripts or in science applications, and then save the results in a VO-compliant format.

-Java guru clients could automatically generate interfaces for representing Data Models and dynamically implement those interfaces at runtime, maybe building different views of the same file in different contexts.
+Java and Python guru clients could automatically generate interfaces for representing Data Models and dynamically implement those interfaces at runtime, maybe building different views of the same file in different contexts.

-Notice that Guru frameworks and libraries can be used to build Advanced or even Naïve applications in a user-friendly way, abstracting the developers from the technical details of the standards and using first class scientific objects instead.
+Notice that Guru frameworks and libraries can be used to build Advanced or even Naïve applications in a user-friendly way, abstracting the developers from the technical details of the standards and using scientific concepts as first class citizens instead.

 References
 ==========